Mia Ausa sighed as she looked over the paperwork in front of her. One expense report after another, all of them urgent, none of them affordable.

 "If you win," Jessica reminded him.
 "These people aren't exactly Royals champions, but they've been at this for a while.
 Also, don't forget that you're also going up against me and Kyle.
 In Royals, it's every player for himself.
 And after you not letting me in on what you and Kyle were discussing earlier today, don't expect any mercy from me."

-"Look, I know, I already got the lecture from Kyle, and I'm sorry I didn't tell you right away," Nash snipped.
+"How many times do I have to apologize for that?"
+Nash snipped.
 "Now can we let it go?
 I can't project confidence if you two treat me like I'm totally incompetent!"

 "Just trying to let you know what you're up against," Kyle said.